google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A certification authority MAY include a Transparency Information X.509v3 extension in the `singleExtensions` of a `SingleResponse` in an OCSP response.
-The included SCTs or inclusion proofs MUST be for the certificate identified by the `certID` of that `SingleResponse`, or for a precertificate that corresponds to that certificate.
+All included SCTs and inclusion proofs MUST be for the certificate identified by the `certID` of that `SingleResponse`, or for a precertificate that corresponds to that certificate.

 ### Certificate Extension {#cert_transinfo_extension}

 A certification authority MAY include a Transparency Information X.509v3 extension in a certificate.
-Any included SCTs or inclusion proofs MUST be for a precertificate that corresponds to this certificate.
+All included SCTs and inclusion proofs MUST be for a precertificate that corresponds to this certificate.

 ## TLS Feature X.509v3 Extension